 5. Publicly-owned, publicly-managed, union jobs, with tenants’ associations to hold the city accountable.

 6.Funded with a tax on multimillion-dollar corporations that earn over $25M/year.

 7. Includes: Childcare centers, public restrooms, frequent public transit, spaces for community activities & meetings.

 What Is This About?

-The Community Housing Act will require the city to create at least 1500 units of self-sustainable municipal housing every three years, sprinkled evenly across the city and centered around public transit.
-Some will be purchases of current buildings so tenants can stay in SF and afford rent.
+The Community Housing Act will require the City to create at least 1500 units of self-sustainable green municipal housing every three years, sprinkled evenly across the City and centered around public transit.
+Some will be purchases and green renovations of existing buildings so tenants can stay in SF and afford rent.
 Others will be new construction of environmentally sustainable affordable homes.

-These homes will be permanently owned and maintained by City employees, and the City will be kept accountable by Community Councils of fellow tenants, elected by tenants.
-That way, no private landlord can raise the rent on you all of a sudden to price you out of SF, or threaten you with an unfair eviction.
-We're buying luxury housing and turning it back into affordable housing, using funds from a tax on wealthy corporations.
+These homes will be permanently owned and maintained by City employees, and the City will be kept accountable by Community Councils composed of fellow tenants, elected by tenants.
+No private landlords will be able to raise the rent or evict anyone.
+Instead, this measure would protect working-class tenants: the City would be able to buy any SF housing and turn it into sustainable affordable housing, using funds from a tax on wealthy corporations.

-Along with the housing, we'll create childcare facilities, public restrooms, neighborhood meeting rooms, and more frequent bus stops — all to address the systemic problems in our city and help San Franciscans thrive.
+Along with the housing, this measure will create childcare facilities, public restrooms, neighborhood meeting rooms, and increased Muni service — all to address the systemic problems in our city and make life better for everyone.

 Anyone who lives, works, or studies in SF can qualify for vacant units, but those who already live in a neighborhood will get some preference (as with existing affordable housing).
 Your rent would be capped at 25% of household income, or $100/month, whichever is higher.
 Existing tenants will always get to stay in their unit if the City buys it up, and their rents will generally decrease.
-Everyone will benefit from the childcare centers, improved transit, and community building.
+Everyone will benefit from the childcare centers, improved transit, public restrooms, and community building.